Sebecc/QA-Portfolio/POSTMAN/Simple Books API/PATCH_update_an_order/PATCH_update_an_order_TestCase.md

 ### Steps

-1. Copy one of "id" from Get all orders request
+1. Copy one valid order ID from the GET /orders response.
-2. Paste the "id" into PATCH /orders/{orderId}
+2. Paste the ID into PATCH /orders/{orderId}.
 3.
-Request body should in JSON format in following order:
+Set the request body to:
 ```json
   {
     "customerName": "{{$randomFullName}}"